Contrast-Security-OSS/join-the-team/README.md

 # Opportunities to Join the Team
 We are always looking for talented engineers who want to come work with us.
 We have opportunities in the following areas:

+* Language Specific Agent Engineers: We have opportunities for engineers who want to get under the covers of languages such as Java, C#, NodeJS, Ruby and Python.
 * Front-End Development: Our UI is growing as our feature set expands.
 We are always interested in JavaScript enthusiasts.
+Today we specialize in AngularJS and Cordova.
+Tomorrow, maybe a swap to EmberJS or ReactJS.
 * Full-Stack Development: We've got data and have to scale to millions of transactions per minute.
 What's cooler than that?
+We love Java enthusiasts who like Spring, Hibernate, MySQL, Redis, ZooKeerp and tons of other fun technologieis that make up our stack.
 * Cloud Operations: Do you love automation?
 How about monitoring?
 Did we mention we scale our deployments to support millions of transactions?
 * Support Engineer: Are you a forensic specialist?
 Do you like helping people out and making their product experience better?